 First it is important to understand that I have not quit using my Macs.
 I still have my MacBook and my dual G5 desktop.
 My wife is still using her white iMac.

-I have been trying hard to survive with my Macs in my real estate career.
+I have been trying hard to survive with my Macs in a real estate career.
 Mostly it was working with help from my old Dell at home.
 The problem came at our office.
 We only have two public Windows PCs.
 I now have a small office at work, and neither of those PCs are in my office.
 On top of that they are usually busy when I need them.

 Probably the biggest challenge is that I have actually started selling and listing some properties which means that I really need access to the forms which only are available for Windows machines.
 I actually need the electronic forms with me when I call on potential clients.

 Having reached that point, I had a couple of options.
 I could finally cough up the money for a copy of Windows to run on the Parallels Desktop software I bought last year for my MacBook and move many of my files to an external drive in order to accommodate it.

 Or I could buy a new Mac laptop with Windows and keep my MacBook.